-Sausage Apple Cheddar Galette is a sweet and savory pastry perfect for breakfast or brunch.
+Sausage Apple Cheddar Galette - a sweet and savory pastry perfect for breakfast or brunch.
 Finish with a drizzle of maple syrup to enhance the wonderful fall flavors.

 This recipe was inspired by my Sausage Apple and Cheddar Quiche recipe.
 It's a flavor combination that I just love.
 It screams fall with apples, maple breakfast sausage, and maple syrup.
 Growing up in Wisconsin, it was common to eat cheddar cheese with apple pie, so this pairing is a winner for me.